ibm-cloud-docs/analytics-engine-cli-plugin/analytics-engine-serverless-cli.md

 ## Schema examples
 {: #analytics-engine-v3-schema-examples}

-The following schema examples represent the data that you need to specify for a command option.
-These examples model the data structure and include placeholder values for the expected value type.
+The following schema example represents the data required to specify command option.
+These example model the data structure and include placeholder values for the expected value type.
 When you run a command, replace these values with the values that apply to your environment as appropriate.

 ### Runtime
 {: #cli-runtime-example-schema}